OpenVSP/OpenVSP/src/help/GeometryAnalysis.md

 ## Plane Distance

 Calculate the minimum and maximum height of the primary geometry above a plane specified by the secondary geometry.
-Before calculating distance, a CompGeom type analysis is run on the primary geometry set to compute each trimmed OML -- this step allows the geometry set to include negative components.
+Before calculating distance, a CompGeom type analysis is run on the primary geometry set to compute the trimmed OML -- this step allows the geometry set to include negative components.
 The secondary geometry is used to specify the static reference plane.
 The static reference plane can be specified as a Z-constant plane, as the nominal ground plane from a landing gear component, or by a 3pt Ground Plane auxiliary geometry.